saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 4. My individual research project is with a supervisor who has 20 years of experience with Star-CCM+
 5. Star-CCM+ is an industrial standard CFD software

-In short, the answer was pretty clear, to go all-in on learning Star-CCM.
+In short, the answer was pretty clear, to go all-in on learning Star-CCM+.

 So that's what I did.